-24-hour Total Suspended Particulates (TSP) monitoring at GCA B1 6 times
+24-hour Total Suspended Particulates (TSP) monitoring at GCA B1 7 tim ies

-Water quality monitoring (marine + freshwater) 11 times
+Water quality monitoring (marine + freshwater)12 til mes

-Terrestrial Ecology 1 time
+Terrestrial Ecology 1 tim ne

-Marine Ecology 0 time
+Marine Ecology 0 tim ne

-Landscaping & Visual 2 times
+Landscaping & Visual2 time ies

-^{} For marine ecology, it will be carried out on quarterly basis and the next coral monitoring will be in June 2007.
+For marine ecology, it will be carried out on quarterly basis and the next coral monitoring will be in June 2007.

-6 sets of 24-hour TSP monitoring were carried out on 27th March, 2nd, 4th, 13th, 17th and 19th April 2007 at Bungalow A (GCA B1) at Kau Sai Chau during this reporting month.
+7 sets of 24-hour TSP monitoring were carried out on 25th, 26th and 30th April, 7th, 12th, 18th and 23rd May 2007 at Bungalow A (GCA B1) at Kau Sai Chau during this reporting month.
+Additional air quality monitoring was carried out on 26th April 2007 which was due to action level exceedance record on 13th Apr 2007.